zxcvbn-ts/zxcvbn/docs/guide/matcher/README.md

 The @zxcvbn-ts/core library provides built-in matchers to evaluate the strength of a password.
 Custom matchers can also be created, including asynchronous matchers such as the pwned-matcher which can be found in the [@zxcvbn-ts/matcher-pwned](https://www.npmjs.com/package/@zxcvbn-ts/matcher-pwned) library.
-When using an asynchronous custom matcher, the zxcvbnAsync function should be used.
+When using an asynchronous custom matcher, the `checkAsync` method should be used.

 ## Built-in Matchers
 There are several built-in matchers available: